jccastillo0007/ComplementoNomina12/README.md

-# JaxbProviders
+# ComplementoNomina12
-Using jaxb to create and read XML files
+Using jaxb to create and read XML files with a Nomina Invoice